covertnine/c9-starter/readme.txt

 Requires PHP: 7.1
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
-Stable Tag: 2.2.0
+Stable Tag: 2.2.1

 A block-driven WordPress theme for businesses based on the C9 starter theme from [COVERT NINE](https://www.covertnine.com).

 == Description ==
 The C9 Work theme was made for building out complex responsive landing pages with ease for marketing campaigns, media, content, and articles in WordPress with the help of the [C9 Blocks](https://wordpress.org/plugins/c9-blocks) plugin.
 The C9 Work theme supports the use of Max Mega Menu and Woocommerce for online sales or catalogs.
-Build landing pages with blocks from scratch, or use the C9 Blocks landing page templates to buil an entire site in minutes instead of weeks.
+Build landing pages with blocks from scratch, or use the C9 Blocks landing page templates to build an entire site in minutes instead of hours.
+This theme makes use of custom pagination instead of the_posts_pagination.

 == Frequently Asked Questions ==